vwhu/pulolb/README.md

 We would like to thank Professor David Beck and the group of teaching assistants in the DIRECT program for all the help and guidance regarding the development of this software.

-We would also like to thank The Center for Advanced Life Cycle Engineering (CALCE) from the University of Maryland for providing the data in an open-source platform, the University of Washington for their continued support, and the Clean Energy Institute for making the DIRECT program possible.
+We would also like to thank the Center for Advanced Life Cycle Engineering (CALCE) from the University of Maryland for providing the data in an open-source platform, the University of Washington for their continued support, and the Clean Energy Institute for making the DIRECT program possible.